 The development is provided with a reticulated water supply, together with fire hydrants, that meet the specifications of the Water Corporation and FESA.
 Residential dwellings (Class 1a) require fire hydrants to be sited within (or every) 200 m in land zoned residential.
-Three fire hydrants currently exist on adjacent public roads, two are located on Pinjar Road and a further hydrant is located on Redheart Road.
+Three fire hydrants currently exist on adjacent public roads, two are located on Pinjar Road and a further hydrant is located on Redheart Road north of the site.
 They are located within 200m of each other and no additional hydrants are required to service the development.

-A further 3 fire hydrants will be located on Moort Rise.
+A number of fire hydrants will also be located on Moort Rise.
 Fire services require ready access to an adequate water supply during fire emergencies.
-The location of fire hydrants are shown in Appendix G.

-6.4 Element: Siting of the Development
+5.4 Element: Siting of the Development